loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 To implement this the language would need to include a runtime which can keep track of which memory regions on the system stack are currently in use, as to make sure that stacks are not overlapping.
-It is also important to allocate these dynamic stacks _above_ the programs singular stack frame (remember: the stack grows downards).
+It is also important to allocate these dynamic stacks _above_ the programs singular stack frame (remember: the stack grows downwards).
-This is important because accessing memory below the stack pointer is considered undefined behavior on a lot of platforms as hardware or an OS might potentially use that memory for things such as interupts.
+This is important because accessing memory below the stack pointer is considered undefined behavior on a lot of platforms as hardware or an OS might potentially use that memory for things such as interrupts.

 === Register allocation
 When optimizing the generated code, one important technique is